code-builders/curriculum/ruby/ruby-103.md

 ## Iterators

-_Iteration_ is the process of progromatically interacting with a collection of values, one at a time.
+_Iteration_ is the process of programmatically interacting with a collection of values, one at a time.
 We call it "looping" sometimes, and we do a lot of it.
 Here is a simple loop; fire up irb and give it a try:

 ```ruby
 10.times { |n| puts n } # So... what happened